- 1. Add your contact information to the header

-Your cover letter is your chance to showcase these qualities and make a great first impression.
-Here’s how to write a cover letter that highlights your strengths:
+Your cover letter is your chance to show these qualities and make a memorable first impression.

 Include the following in your cover letter’s header so the employer can easily reach you: